 Russ and Janet’s remodel project, which began just before Christmas 2013, started with the master bedroom.
 Constrained by odd angles that made the room feel more like a cave (Russ’s description) than a living space, STRITE set about solving some structural challenges — challenges that the couple could especially appreciate given their engineering backgrounds.
 As Janet recalls, “In every spot STRITE had to do some pretty miraculous figuring — and figuring out how to make all those angles come together in a nice cohesive look was a lot of hard work.”
 To bring additional light into the room, STRITE replaced an attic vent with a window.

 Moving into the kitchen, the project hit a delay when it was discovered during the demolition phase that the floor joist system would have to be replaced.
 “It was a mess,” says Janet.
 “We were putting in a slate floor, and you want that to be well supported.
 The more layers of old house we got down to, the worse it was.”
 Ah, the charms of an older home.
-When you need to moving to another house can hire Removalist Adelaide, whether you are moving you can trust that we will take great care of your possessions and provide an excellent removalist service.

 Other than rebuilding the floor joists, the main work in the kitchen had to do with updating rather than reconfiguring.
 Russ and Janet liked the existing cabinets made with quarter-sawn white oak, and elected to add to rather than replace them.
 “The biggest changes to the kitchen were going from formica to granite and from linoleum to slate,” says Janet.
 Perhaps the most challenging aspect of the kitchen remodel was choosing the appliances.
 “We wanted to avoid the stainless look,” Russ says.
 “Big surfaces of cold stainless steel don’t go very well with the warmth of natural wood cabinets.”